Kelsey's Essentials

-Kelsey's Essentials is an American cooking television series that aired on Cooking Channel.
+Kelsey's Essentials is an American cooking show that aired on Cooking Channel.
 It was presented by chef Kelsey Nixon, who came to prominence as a contestant on the fourth season of the Food Network series Food Network Star.
 The series featured Nixon teaching viewers how to cook and follow recipes "with confidence" and by utilizing "essential" kitchen utensils.

-Kelsey's Essentials premiered on November 6, 2010 and concluded on December 14, 2016, after six seasons.
+Kelsey's Essentials premiered on November 6, 2010, and concluded on December 14, 2016, after six seasons.